The Secret Life of Walter Mitty (2013 film): Development

 By November 2003, Zach Helm was rewriting the script, but Spielberg and DreamWorks vacated the film in April 2004 in favor of War of the Worlds and Munich.
 "The goal is to go back to the short story and capture not only the content but the original spirit," producer John Goldwyn (son of Samuel) told The Hollywood Reporter.
 Screenwriter Richard LaGravenese entered discussion to write a new script following Spielberg's departure.
 Samuel Goldwyn commented that LaGravenese's script had a momentous and unique approach compared to others.
 "I'd always felt that unless we got a great script, the movie disintegrates into a series of wonderful gags," Goldwyn explained.
 "Writers always fixated on that.
 [Richard] worked for 10 months on umpteen drafts, and he solved it."
-In March 2005, Paramount hired Mark Waters to direct LaGravenese's script for Walter Mitty, but Carrey had to drop out due to scheduling conflicts.
+In March 2005, Paramount hired Mark Waters to direct LaGravenese's script for The Secret Life of Walter Mitty, but Carrey had to drop out due to scheduling conflicts.
 He was soon replaced by Owen Wilson.

 Despite not having a final budget, Paramount scheduled a December 12, 2005, start date because their option on the remake rights was to end one week later; they would lose the rights if they did not start filming before December 20.
 Wilson dropped out in October 2005 over creative differences.
-The Hollywood Reporter also speculated that Walter Mitty began to falter after Paramount failed to cast a female lead to star opposite Wilson.
-Scarlett Johansson had emerged as the front-runner for the role of Cheryl Melhoff after screen testing with Wilson earlier in October, but a deal was never signed with the actress.
-Paramount executives Brad Grey and Gail Berman decided to put Walter Mitty in turnaround in November 2005.
+The Hollywood Reporter also speculated that The Secret Life of Walter Mitty began to falter after Paramount failed to cast a female lead to star opposite Wilson.
+Scarlett Johansson had emerged as the front-runner for the role of Cheryl Melhoff after screen testing with Wilson earlier in October, but a deal was never signed with Johansson.
+Paramount executives Brad Grey and Gail Berman decided to put The Secret Life of Walter Mitty in turnaround in November 2005.
 Goldwyn found favor at 20th Century Fox and, in May 2007, it was announced that Mike Myers was attached to star in the title role.
 Jay Kogen was hired to write a new script that would be specifically tailored for Myers.

 In April 2010, Sacha Baron Cohen was offered and accepted the lead role.
 Later that month, The Pursuit of Happyness writer Steven Conrad was hired to pen the screenplay, with Gore Verbinski announced as director in June 2010.
+Verbinski would later drop out of directing but remained as executive producer on the film.